-Exclusive: Europe's markets watchdog wants narrower time for sovereign rating releases
+Exclusive: Europe's markets watchdog wants narrower sovereign rating release time

-LONDON Europe's markets watchdog ESMA has told credit rating agencies to publish their European sovereign ratings reports in a tighter window, between 9 pm and 11 pm on Friday London time, sources have told Reuters.
+LONDON (Reuters) - Europe's markets watchdog ESMA has told credit rating agencies to publish their European sovereign ratings reports in a tighter window, between 9 pm and 11 pm on Friday London time, sources have told Reuters.

 The idea, they said, is to create a "more level playing field".

-Under European Union regulations, rating agencies such as S&P Global, Fitch, Moody's and DBRS have to set out their planned review dates for any country rated by an analyst based in Europe.
+Under European Union regulations, rating agencies including S&P Global, Fitch, Moody's and DBRS have to set out their planned review dates for any country rated by an analyst based in Europe.

-ESMA, the European Securities and Markets Authority, which regulates the agencies and brought in the rule, already requires the publication to be on a Friday evening after regulated markets in the relevant region are closed.
+ESMA, the European Securities and Markets Authority which regulates the agencies and brought in the rule, already requires the publication to be on a Friday evening after markets in the relevant region have closed.

 It has created some disparities, however.
 S&P tends to publish most of its reviews between 5-6 pm London time (currently 1600-1700 GMT) whereas the other main agencies tend to publish theirs later.